-A new “chicken shack” concept from Charlotte restaurateur Jim Noble will be opening off Freedom Drive by the end of the year.
+A new “chicken shack” concept from Charlotte restaurateur Jim Noble will open next door to Noble Smoke off Freedom Drive as early as October 1.

-Called “Bossy Beaut’s Chicken Shack,” the restaurant is inspired by Noble’s great-aunt Beulah and her tradition of Sunday chicken after church in rural North Carolina.
+Called “Bossy Beulah’s Chicken Shack,” the restaurant is inspired by Noble’s great-aunt Beulah and her tradition of Sunday chicken after church in rural North Carolina.

 Noble also operates Rooster’s Wood-Fired Kitchen, Noble Smoke, King’s Kitchen and Copain.